 Students using the Disabilities Policy must be registered with Disability Services.
 In an effort to improve its relationship with students with disabilities, the Department of English will include in the admission letter to all incoming graduate students an invitation to identify any disabilities that might require accommodation, and after receiving notification will make every effort to arrange accommodations when warranted and to adhere to the following:

-- The department will compile and make available a resource archive of materials regarding legislation, university policies, Disability Services publications, department policies, and descriptions of successful accommodations in English and in other departments.
-The archive will include a set of “Guidelines for Working with Students with Disabilities”and these will be updated over time and enforced under the guidance of the Department Head and the Director of Graduate Studies.
+- The department will compile and make available a collection of resources regarding legislation, university policies, Disability Services publications, department policies, and descriptions of successful accommodations in English and in other departments.
+The Disability Resource Collection will include a set of “Guidelines for Working with Students with Disabilities”and these will be updated over time and enforced under the guidance of the Department Head and the Director of Graduate Studies.
 The “Guidelines” will address instructional strategies for assuring reasonable accommodation for students with specific disabilities.

 - Faculty will make reasonable accommodations to assure equal access to all course materials for all students, regardless of the nature of their disabilities.

 - The student will be encouraged to meet with his or her instructors in advance of the beginning of classes to devise and agree upon any alternative time lines deemed necessary given the specific disability.